Dalamar42/rayt/README.md

 Rayt stores and reads scene data in its own format using yaml files.
 Those are nothing more than a yaml serialisation of the corresponding Rust objects.

-There are two modes of operation described in more detail in [How to run](#How to run)
+There are two modes of operation described in more detail in the next section.
 - `generate` which will generate the yaml file for a scene based on presets in the code
 - `render` which will render the scene in the given yaml